Check out our new BoarD Blog!

 • a satisfied, motivated staff.

 Communicating with Member-Owners is one of the most important responsibilities of the Directors.
 We call this process Member Linkage.
-Current members of the Linkage Task Force are Vincent Ortiz and Sandra Schickele.
 Look for Member Linkage activities and events on our Facebook page or Events Calendar.
+If you interested in joining the Board’s Member Linkage Task Force, contact Faye Dixon.

 Board Task Forces